openresty/lua-nginx-module/README.markdown

 Data Sharing within an Nginx Worker
 ===================================

-**NOTE: This mechanism behaves differently when code cache is turned off, and should be considered as a DIRTY TRICK.
-Backward compatibility is NOT guaranteed.
-Use at your own risk!
-We're going to design a whole new data-sharing mechanism.**
+**NOTE: This mechanism behaves differently when code cache is turned off and should be considered a DIRTY TRICK.
+Note that backward compatibility is NOT guaranteed and that there may be other undesirable consequences.
+A new data sharing mechanism will be designed later.**

-If you want to globally share user data among all the requests handled by the same nginx worker process, you can encapsulate your shared data into a Lua module, require the module in your code, and manipulate shared data through it.
-It works because required Lua modules are loaded only once, and all coroutines will share the same copy of the module.
+To globally share data among all the requests handled by the same nginx worker process, encapsulate the shared data into a Lua module, use the Lua `require` builtin to import the module, and then manipulate the shared data in Lua.
+This works because required Lua modules are loaded only once and all coroutines will share the same copy of the module.
 Note however that Lua global variables WILL NOT persist between requests because of the one-coroutine-per-request isolation design.

 Here is a complete small example: